 The price of products sold online can change rapidly, and this is a common issue that most retailers face.
 Contextualized real-time pricing allows for retailers to update the price of their products in real-time, across all channels.
 This is done based on a number of important variables, such as competitive pricing, what’s being promoted, item availability, and customer loyalty.

 This process must be instant and seamless to be worthwhile, which is why new retail technology is being entertained to address this e-commerce challenge.
 There are a few ways retailers are handling this today.
-Some use electronic price tags, shelving labels, or digital signage to manage price changes in store on a 24-hour basis.
+Some use electronic price tags, shelving labels, or digital signage to manage price changes in-store on a 24-hour basis.
 Others use mobile applications to control pricing with personalized offers and post-transaction settlement.
 A good example of the latter is Walmart offering a “savings catcher” on their mobile app, allowing customers to receive a refund or credit when a better price is found elsewhere.

 2. Conversational Commerce

 With more and more companies offering online chat, customers are beginning to expect 24/7 access to retail representatives.
-Retailers have thus started to invest in conversational commerce, which uses online messaging to allow customers to interact with people, brands, or bots to facilitate their transaction.
+Retailers have thus started to invest in conversational commerce, which uses online messaging to allow customers to interact with people, brands, or bots to facilitate their transactions.
 Most importantly, customers expect to be able to reach retailers through their platform of choice.

 Apart from the general push for retailers to make their stores totally accessible on all platforms and operating systems, focusing on virtual personal assistants (VPAs) as e-commerce channels is a big opportunity for retailers.
 With many large tech companies coming out with their own VPA – such as Apple HomePod, Amazon Echo, or Google Home – it’s critical for retailers to focus on these devices as a way to sell products.
 Think about when you return from the store and you forgot “that one thing!”, wouldn’t it be great to seamlessly chat up your Google Home to have the product ordered to be delivered the next day?